kdw2060/bose-soundtouch-alt-interface/README.md

 **Fix the server.js for the Hass.io addon**

 For some reason the speakerDiscovery function in server.js works fine when ran locally, but doesn't work when run on Hass.io.
-As far as I understand i get a 'circular' error on `console.log(speakers)`, which seems to indicate an error in the code that fills the speaker array.
+It seems like the bonjour package isn't working when run inside Hass.io (a platfom issue?)and the node console also logs a 'circular' error.

 **Polish**
 - add error handling where missing